edgio-docs/edgio-docs/src/pages/guides/performance/caching.md

 ### Caching Responses for POST and other non-GET/HEAD Requests {/*caching-responses-for-post-and-other-non-gethead-requests*/}

 {{ PRODUCT_NAME }} only supports caching responses for `GET` and `HEAD` requests.
 Some APIs, particularly those implemented with GraphQL, use `POST` requests by default, with queries being sent through the request body.
-See [Prefetching - GraphQL](/guides/performance/prefetching#graphql) for more information on caching GraphQL with {{ PRODUCT_NAME }}.

 ### Caching Private Responses {/*caching-private-responses*/}